LokeshSaipureddi/portfolio/README.md

 **An Agentic RAG-Based Research Assistant System**
 - Developed a system integrating web search and ArXiv to dynamically retrieve and synthesize research data, utilizing Pinecone for similarity search and AWS S3 for document storage.
 - Automated document parsing and indexing workflows using Airflow, leveraging FastAPI for backend development.
 - Built a user-friendly interface using Streamlit, enabling seamless interaction with research data and generating PDF reports.

+**CNN-Powered Image Restoration with PyTorch**
+- Implemented a CNN-based colorization algorithm to convert grayscale images to color, utilizing Lab color space and intensity channel (L) for training the model to find the ab color spaces using the intensity channel L.
+- Optimized model performance with data augmentation, hyperparameter tuning, and fine-tuning pre-trained network, achieving an accuracy of 73%, MSE of 24, and SSIM of 0.78 indicating high-quality color reproduction.

+**Generation of Human motion video from text**
+- Gathered text-to-motion datasets from AMASS database, transformed the data to 3D motion representation using SMPL model
+- Utilized the CLIP model to associate the image with the text and used a transformer encoder to process these features
+- Developed a classifier-free diffusion model to generate videos from the features and achieved an FID score of 58%

 ## Research Publications

 **An Intelligent Computation Model with DMD Features for COVID Detection** | [Soft Computing Journal](https://www.researchgate.net/publication/375128815_An_Intelligent_Computational_Model_with_Dynamic_Mode_Decomposition_and_Attention_Features_for_COVID-19_Detection_from_CT_Scan_Images)
-- Research leveraging dynamic mode decomposition and attention features for detecting COVID-19 from CT scan images.
+- Proposed a Shallow CNN for detecting COVID-19 with CT Scan images
+- Attained an accuracy of 78.6% to Transfer learning models with only 300866 trainable parameters
+- Boosted the accuracy to 92.3% with the help of Attention-driven dynamic mode decomposition processing and parametric tuning

 **Deep Feature-Based COVID Detection Using SVM** | [ICICC Conference](https://www.researchgate.net/publication/363883131_Deep_Feature-Based_COVID_Detection_from_CT_Scan_Images_Using_Support_Vector_Machine)
-- Research focused on detecting COVID-19 using deep feature analysis and support vector machines.
+- Developed a pipeline for COVID-19 detection using machine learning models, leveraging transfer learned features from ResNet 50, Inception V3, and Efficient b7 on CT scan images
+- Extracted the features from the last convolution layers of deep learning models, fed these features to ml models for classification
+- Achieved an accuracy of 86.12% using a combination of InceptionV3 and SVM, with precision and recall of 83.11% and 80.44%